wso2/docs-is/en/docs/learn/outbound-provisioning-with-salesforce.md

 3. Enter the username in the form of an email and enter the password.

     !!! note
-        When adding the username, make sure to add a unique email address as the username which must be unique across all Salesforce organizations.
+        When adding the username, make sure to add an email address that is unique across all Salesforce organizations.
-        Otherwise the user might not be provisioned to Salesforce if the username already exists even in another Salesforce organization.
+        The user might not be provisioned to Salesforce if the username already exists even in another Salesforce organization.
-        For more information visit https://help.salesforce.com/s/articleView?id=000325728&type=1
+        For more information see the [Salesforce documentation](https://help.salesforce.com/s/articleView?id=000325728&type=1).

         Later on, if you want to update the user details, you won't be able to update the email address.